-"An indulgence of fries, gravy and cheese.
-A Canadian specialty!"
+This poutine is an indulgence of fries, gravy, and cheese.
+A Canadian specialty!

 Love this recipe!
 You can use mozzarella cheese if you can't find cheese curds, and packaged gravy mix if you can't find canned gravy.